Saturday, March 8, 2025

 Ø Explanation: Above example reads the roll no with format specifier %d and name with format specifier %s from a file.

-A program to read and write data from a file using file handling functions is as follows:
+A program to read and write data from a file using file handling functions (fscanf and fprintf) is as follows:

 (A C program that illustrates the use of fprintf() and fscanf() functions of file handling is as follows:)